rohis10iq/bytewise-fellowship/week-06/README.md

   - Not as performant for frequently changing state due to re-rendering.
   - May lead to overuse and complicated state management if not used properly.

+### Day 4: Third Party Options for Global State Management

+#### 1. Redux
+- **Description**: A popular state management library that uses a centralized store to manage the state of an application.
+It provides predictable state updates and a great developer experience with tools like Redux DevTools.

+#### 2. MobX
+- **Description**: A state management library that makes state management simple and scalable by using observables.
+It provides reactive state management with less boilerplate code compared to Redux.

+#### 3. Recoil
+- **Description**: A state management library developed by Facebook that allows for fine-grained control over state management.
+It integrates seamlessly with React and offers features like atom-based state management and selectors for derived state.

+#### 4. Zustand
+- **Description**: A small, fast, and scalable state management solution that uses hooks.
+It provides a minimalistic API and is known for its simplicity and ease of use.

+#### 5. Jotai
+- **Description**: A primitive and flexible state management library that uses atoms for state.
+It provides a simple and scalable way to manage state with minimal boilerplate.

+#### 6. Effector
+- **Description**: A reactive state management library that provides a way to manage complex state logic with ease.
+It focuses on simplicity, predictability, and performance.